 In this blog post, I am focusing on interpreting spikes on a candlestick chart.
 In a candlestick chart, the open, close, high and low are all visualized at a glance.
 There is enormous value in this when you’re assessing what the market has done over a period of time, or what you think it might do next.

-Whether or not it’s bullish or bearish, at some point in time the market will attempt to trade at those extreme highs or lows of the spikes.
-The attempt itself is relevant, and we can learn something about market behavior when we pay attention to it.
+Whether or not it’s bullish or bearish, at some point in time the market will attempt to trade at those extreme highs or lows that were pointed to with the spikes.
+The spike is an attempt and it’s relevant.

 There are only 4 things you need to remember when you look at a price bar.